joell-alejandro/Eye-Exercise/README.md

 # Roadmap of future improvements

-I would like to add a head or perhaps a pointed finger into the script.
+I would like to add a head or perhaps a pointed finger into the mix.